 Routinely lasts between 45 minutes to an hour and a half, depending on the complexity of the procedure.
 Dr. Marin will remain operating until he feels the procedure has produced your desired outcome.

-Follow these important instructions to learn how to prepare for your surgery.
+Follow these important instructions to learn how to prepare for your breast augmentation surgery.

 WHAT TO EXPECT FOR YOUR